xpipe-io/xpipe-webtop/README.md

 XPipe Webtop is a web-based desktop environment that can be run in a container and accessed from a browser via KasmVNC.
 The desktop environment comes with XPipe and various terminals and editors preinstalled and configured.

+If you are using Kasm Workspaces, this image is also available in the [XPipe Kasm Registry](https://github.com/xpipe-io/kasm-registry).

 ## Application Setup

 The Webtop can be accessed at: